-To the extent applicable, the Group has adopted the Quoted Companies Alliance Corporate Governance Code.
-Details of how the Group complies with the Code, and the reasons for any non-compliance, are set out on page 34, together with the principles contained within the Code.
+To the extent applicable, the Group has adopted the Quoted Companies Alliance Corporate Governance Code (the "Code").
+Details of how the Group complies with the Code, and the reasons for any non-compliance, are set out in the Corporate Governance Report, together with the principles contained within the Code.